One of the most traumatic and upsetting skin conditions that we commonly see in dogs is the Superficial Pyoderma or Hot Spot.

-A hot spot is a rapidly growing area of infection on your dog’s skin.
-They are moist, reddened and will ooze.
-Often a dried crust forms in the hair over the wound and can hide the extent of the skin damage underneath.
+A mild itchy spot seen one day, can develop into a moist, red oozing wound over night.
+Often a crust forms in the hair over the wound, and this can hide the extent of the skin damage underneath.

-The hot spot quickly gets larger from the infection and scratching.
-This one below an ear is already 5cm by 7cm and could double in size by tomorrow.
+The Hot Spot quickly gets larger from the infection and scratching.
+This one, below an ear, is already 5cm by 7cm and could double in size by tomorrow.

 Microscopically your vet will see numerous inflammatory cells called neutrophils.
 These are the main ingredients of pus.
 (The purple blobby cells below).
 Bacteria are often also seen.

 Hot spots are usually very painful and can easily double in size each day they are left untreated.
 This is why it is important for your dog to see the vet for this type of skin condition.

 The surrounding normal looking skin can have infected spots called satellite lesions.
 These small lesions are itchy and irritating.
 With a little scratching the surrounding area all becomes a part of the larger Hot Spot lesion.

 How do you treat a Hot Spot?

 Hot Spots will get worse because of the dog traumatizing the area.
 To help stop this self trauma we can:

 - Apply an E-collar to stop the dog from scratching